Flag of the United States Marine Corps

-The flag of the United States Marine Corps (also known as the standard or battle color) is the flag used to represent the U.S. Marine Corps, as well as its subsidiary units and formations.
+The flag of the United States Marine Corps is the flag used to represent the U.S. Marine Corps, as well as its subsidiary units and formations.

 Design

 Official battle color of the U.S. Marine Corps

 The official flag is scarlet with the Corps emblem in gray and gold.
-It was adopted on 18 January 1939, although Marine Corps Order 4 had established scarlet and gold as the official colors of the Corps as early as 1925.
+It was adopted on January 18, 1939, although Marine Corps Order 4 had established scarlet and gold as the official colors of the Corps as early as 1925.
 The indoor/parade version is bordered by a gold fringe while the outdoor version is plain.
 It measures 52 in on the hoist and 62 in on the fly.
 In addition to the multi-colored battle streamers (measuring 3 ft by 2+3/4 in wide) affixed to the top of the staff, the staff itself is covered with sterling silver bands engraved with the names of conflicts in which the Corps has been engaged.
+This practice has been done since November 3, 1939, emulating the U.S. Army's practice of doing the same.

 History

-Very little information is available regarding the flags carried by early American marines, although indications are that the Grand Union Flag was carried ashore by the battalion led by Captain Samuel Nicholas on New Providence Island, 3 March 1776.
+Very little information is available regarding the flags carried by early American marines, although indications are that the Continental Union Flag was carried ashore by the battalion led by Captain Samuel Nicholas on New Providence Island on March 3, 1776.
 It is quite possible that the Gadsden flag was also carried on this expedition.

-The standard carried by the Marines during the 1830s and 1840s consisted of a white field with gold fringe, and bore an elaborate design of an anchor and eagle in the center.
+The standard carried by the Marines during the 1830s and the 1840s consisted of a white field with gold fringe, and bore an elaborate design of an anchor and eagle in the center.
 Prior to the Mexican–American War, this flag bore the legend "To the Shores of Tripoli" across the top.
 Shortly after the war, the legend was revised to read: "From Tripoli to the Halls of the Montezumas."

 During the Mexican and Civil Wars, Marines in the field apparently carried a flag similar to the national flag, consisting of red and white stripes and a union.
 The union, however, contained an eagle perched on a shield of the United States and a half-wreath beneath the shield, with 29 stars encircling the entire design.
 Beginning in 1876, Marines carried the national colors (the Stars and Stripes) with "U.S. Marine Corps" embroidered in yellow on the middle red stripe.

 At the time of the Vera Cruz landing in 1914, a more distinctive standard was carried by Marines.
 The design consisted of a blue field with a laurel wreath encircling the Marine Corps emblem in the center.
 A scarlet ribbon above the emblem carried the words "U.S. Marine Corps," while another scarlet ribbon below the emblem carried the motto "Semper Fidelis."